Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes: Introduction

-Therefore, the standard approach in statistical learning theory \citep{gyorfi2006distribution,cucker2007learning} yields
+Therefore, the standard approach in statistical learning theory \citep{gyorfi2006distribution} yields

 showing that optimal $Q$-functions can be obtained by solving $T$ least squares problems.
-In this way, Q-learning for DTRs can be solved as shown in Figure \ref{Fig:scheme_Qlearning}.

 As shown in Figure \ref{Fig:scheme_Qlearning}, through the iterative generation of input--output pairs, Q-learning can be regarded as a series of supervised learning problems and incorporates four steps: hypothesis space selection, optimization model development, Q-function training, and policy search.
-The hypothesis space selection step focuses on selecting {a class of functions} that encodes some a priori information and determines the formats of Q-functions.
-Linear spaces \citep{murphy2005generalization} and deep neural networks \citep{fan2020theoretical} are typical hypothesis spaces for Q-learning.
+The hypothesis space selection step focuses on selecting a class of functions that encodes some a priori information and determines the formats of Q-functions.
 The optimization model development step involves mathematically defining the Q-functions via a sequence of optimization problems.
-The empirical risk minimization principle \citep{murphy2005experimental,sugiyama2015statistical} is widely used for this purpose.
-After the optimization model is developed, a feasible optimization algorithm, such as an analytic solver \citep{murphy2005generalization} or a gradient-based algorithm \citep{sutton2018reinforcement}, is designed in the Q-function training step to derive Q-functions.
-Finally, the policy search step searches for {the best possible policies for choosing appropriate actions by maximizing the Q-functions.}
+After the optimization model is developed, a feasible optimization algorithm should be designed in the Q-function training step to derive Q-functions.
+Finally, the policy search step searches for the best possible policies for choosing appropriate actions by maximizing the Q-functions.